jbaylisswagner/jbaylisswagner/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Bayliss, a recent graduate of Swarthmore College and a freelancer writer and reporter, as well as a coder.
+I'm Bayliss, a data and state politics reporter at the Austin American-Statesman.

 In college, I:
 - majored in English lit and minored in Computer Science & French and Francophone lit and culture